MRCIEU/PHESANT/README.md

 1. dataCode - The ID of the data code.
 2. ordinal - Whether the field is ordinal (value 1) or not (value 0).
 This field is only used for fields of the categorical (single) field type.
 Value -1 denotes this is not needed because the field is binary.
 3. ordering - Any needed corrections for the numeric ordering of a data codes specified by Biobank.
 This field is only used for data codes specified as ordinal in the ordinal column.
 For example, data code [100001](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100001) has values half, 1 and 2+ coded as 555, 1 and 200, respectively.
 We need the 'half' value to be less than the '1' value, so we change the order to '555|1|200'.
-NB: if this column is used then, if any value is not included it is set to NA (so this field can be used to remove and reorder values at the same time).
+NB: if this column is used then and any value is not included then this value is set to NA (i.e. this field can be used to remove and reorder values at the same time).
 4. reassignments - Any value changes that are needed.
 For example, in data code [100662](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100662), the values
 7 and 6 may be deemed equal (both representing 'never visited by friends/family' so we can set '7=6' to reassign the value 7 to the value 6.
-5. default_value - A default value assigned to, where a categorical is not explicitly stated (e.g value zero in field [100200](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=100200).
+5. default_value - A default value assigned to all participants with no value for the field, but with a value for field stated in `default_value_related_field` column below.
+This is used where a category is not explicitly stated in the field but instead needs to be determined by looking at whether another field has a value.
+Typically, this occurs where there is no category for `none` in a questionnaire field, because participants were told they did not have to mark `none` but could instead leave it blank
+(see for example section 5.3 in the [24 hour diet questionnaire manual](http://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=118240)).
+Hence, we assume that if they completed the questionnaire and have not ticked a value, then the value is `none`.
+See default value example below.
 6. default_value_related_field - The field used to determine which participants are assigned the default value.
-All participants with a value in the field stated here, and with no value for a field with this data code, are assigned the default value.
+All participants with a value in the field stated here, and with no value for a field with this data code, are assigned the default value stated in `default_value`.

-Example of default value:
+##### Example of default value

 In the data code information file we specify default_value=0 and default_value_related_field=20080 for data code 100006.
 Field [100200](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=100200), for example, has data code 100006.
 Therefore all participants with a value for field 20080, but with no value in field 100200, are assigned value 0 for field 100200.
-Intuitively, all participants who have answered the 24-hour recall diet questionnaire have a value in field 20080, an therefore we assume that they have opted for none for field 100200 (although this information is not explicitly stored in this field).
+Intuitively, all participants who have answered the 24-hour recall diet questionnaire have a value in field 20080, and of these, we assume that those with no value for field 100200 have opted for `none` implicitly, by not ticking any option.
-The Biobank documentation for the "Online 24-hour dietary recall questionnaire" [here](http://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=118240) explains instructions to participants either ticking 'none' or just skipping and 'none' being inferredthis.

 #### Variable information file

 This file was initially the UK Biobank Data dictionary, which can be downloaded from the UK Biobank website [here](http://biobank.ctsu.ox.ac.uk/~bbdatan/Data_Dictionary_Showcase.csv).
-This provides the following set of information about fields, used in this phenome scan tool:
+This data dictionary provides the following set of information about fields, used in this phenome scan tool:

 1. ValueType column - the field type, either 'Integer', 'Continuous', 'Categorical single', 'Categorical multiple', or a few others we do not use.
 2. Three Cat_ID and three Cat_Title columns - the three levels of the category hierarchy, that can be seen [here](http://biobank.ctsu.ox.ac.uk/showcase/label.cgi)